PaulFackler/MDPSolve/READ_ME.txt

 7) This is the seventh step.

 Trying GitHub.
 Things are still not working.

+Okay - let's introduce another conflict.